dhthwy/r/README.md

 Takes class and grace to understand how FUCKED UP that is.
 No. You don't have either of these things.

 I believe that's a fact.
 You can pretend to have some, but you don't, and you never will.
-It's not who you are."
+It's not who you are.

+Speaking of ghetto.
+You the ghettoist of them all.
+The filthy slums are deep inside you."

 ---